Amazon Scraps Buyout Of IRobot Vacuum Maker After EU Objections - UrduPoint

 Amazon Scraps Buyout Of IRobot Vacuum Maker After EU Objections

-Amazon on Monday said it was scrapping its plans to buy the iRobot vacuum maker after the EU's antitrust authority objected to the plan over competition concerns
+Amazon on Monday said it was dropping its plans to buy the iRobot vacuum maker after the EU's antitrust authority objected to the plan over competition concerns

 "We're disappointed that Amazon's acquisition of iRobot could not proceed," said David Zapolsky, Amazon SVP and General Counsel.